2026 Field Use Updates

 Last year, P.S.
 116 elementary school four blocks south of St. Vartan Park was designated by the city as the lone Manhattan school with outdoor playground equipment to be turned into Schoolyards to Playgrounds locationopen for youngsters.
 The space is yet to open as a public playground.

 The P.S.
-116 space, plus the addition of lights on the St. Vartan Park field to lengthen hours of play on the turf, were among topics addressed today in a Conservancy discussion with City Council Member Virginia Maloney's office.
-Maloney's district includes the park.
+116 space, plus the addition of lights on the St. Vartan Park field to lengthen hours of turf play, were among topics addressed today in a Conservancy discussion with City Council Member Virginia Maloney's office Maloney's district includes the park.

 City budgeting for permanent lights for the field was teed up last year thanks to advocacy by Maloney's predecessor Keith Powers — above right on the park field with Conservancy president Kevin O'Keefe.
 The City Council's Subcommittee on Zoning and Franchises and Committee on Land Use voted in favor of the lights as part of $488 million in community benefits and infrastructure improvements.